 To date, there is no federal law mandating that a private business accept coins and currency (cash) as payment for goods or services.
 Private businesses are free to develop their own policies on whether to take cash absent state law requiring them to give consumers the option to pay in cash.
 The bill prohibits a person selling or offering for sale goods or services "at retail" to require a buyer to pay via credit or prohibit payment via cash.
 It also requires the seller to accept cash when offered as payment.
 The term "at retail" includes any retail transaction conducted in person and excludes any telephone, mail, or internet-based transaction.
-Additional exclusions are made for certain businesses, notably, sports and entertainment venues with a seating capacity of at least 10,000, and municipal parking facilities.
+Additional exclusions are made for several businesses, notably sports and entertainment venues with a seating capacity of at least 10,000, municipal parking facilities, and retail establishments that convert consumer cash into a prepaid card under certain conditions.

 Finding specific data to estimate the number of private businesses operating in Ohio that are strictly cashless is difficult.
 Both the Attorney General's Office and the Ohio Chamber of Commerce suggest that such businesses are likely in the minority.
-For informational purposes, LBO performed an internet search, which revealed a very small number of businesses that have or had cashless policies in recent years.
+LBO performed an internet search which revealed a very small number of businesses that have or had cashless policies in recent years.
 Thus, it appears that the bill is largely preemptive.
 According to the Ohio Chamber of Commerce, more businesses have moved toward cashless policies in response to the COVID-19 pandemic, and this may become more of a trend in future years.